 Transpiration is the process in which plants release the water inside it in the form of moisture or water vapor.
-Parts of plants like stems, small pores on leaves, flowers evaporates the water to the atmosphere.
-Basically, Transpiration is the process in which water is evaporated in the atmosphere from plant leaves and other parts.
-Some amount of water is consumed by roots and rest is evaporated in the atmosphere.
-Let us study more about types of Transpiration and Stomata of leaves.
+Roots consume some amount of water from the soil and the rest evaporates in the atmosphere.
+Parts of plants such as stems, small pores on leaves, and flowers evaporate the water to the atmosphere.
+In other words, it is the process in which water evaporates in the atmosphere from plant leaves and other parts.
+Let us study more about it.

 Types of Transpiration

-- Stomatal transpiration: It is the loss of water through specialized pores in the leaves.
-It accounts for around 80 to 90% of the total water loss from the plants.
+- Stomatal transpiration: It is the evaporation of water through stomata.
+Stomata are specialized pores in the leaves.
+They account for around 80 to 90% of the total water loss from the plants.

-- Lenticular Transpiration: Lenticels are the tiny openings present on the woody bark through which transpiration occurs.
+- Lenticular Transpiration: It is the evaporation of water through lenticels.
+Lenticels are the tiny openings present on the woody bark.

-- Mechanism of water loss: Leaves also absorb visible and invisible radiations of the Sun and gets heated up.
-The water vaporizers and is given out in the atmosphere.
-This results in cooling down of the temperature of the leaves.
-Transpiration is basically regulated by the opening and closing of stomata.
+Leaves absorb visible and invisible radiations of the sun.
+And so, get heated up.
+As a result, water vaporizes and is given out in the atmosphere.
+This, in turn, brings down the temperature of the leaves.
+The opening and closing of stomata regulate transpiration.

 Structure of Stomata

 Stomata are the tiny pores present in the epidermal surface of leaves.
-The pores are guarded by two kidney-shaped cells known as guard cells.
-The inner wall of guard cell towards the stomata is thicker as compared to the outer walls.
-Also, the peculiar arrangement of the microfibrils of the guard cells also aids in opening and closing of the stomatal aperture.
+Two kidney-shaped cells known as guard cells, guard the pores.
+The inner wall of the guard cell towards the stomata is thicker as compared to the outer walls.
+Also, the peculiar arrangement of the microfibrils of the guard cells aids in opening and closing of the stomatal aperture.

-The microfibrils are oriented radially rather than longitudinal.
-This help stomata to open easily.
-In a dorsiventral dicotyledonous leaf, the number of stomata is a greater on the lower surface as compared to the upper surface.
-This adaptation helps in reducing the loss of water.
+The orientation of microfibrils is radial rather than longitudinal.
+This helps stomata to open easily.
+In a dorsiventral dicotyledonous leaf, the number of stomata on the lower surface is higher when compared to the upper surface.
+This adaptation helps in reducing the evaporation of water.
 In isobilateral leaf in a monocotyledonous plant, the number of stomata is equal on both the surfaces.